 Oral iron is known to reduce the absorption of penicillamine, bisphosphonates, ciprofloxacin, entacapone, levodopa, levofloxacin, levothyroxine (thyroxine) moxifloxacin, mycophenolate, norfloxacin and ofloxacin.
 These medicinal products should be given at least 2 hours apart from Feraccru.

 Absorption of both iron and antibiotic may be reduced if oral iron is given with tetracycline.
 Administration of iron preparations and tetracyclines should be separated by 2 to 3 hours.

 Ferric maltol is not available systemically and is therefore unlikely to pass into the mother's milk.
-No clinical studies are available to date.
-As a precautionary measure, it is preferable to avoid the use of Feraccru during breast-feeding.

 Summary of the safety profile